CSharpTeoMan911/Y2F/README.md

 ## About
 ____________________________
-Y2F is a cross-platform console application that allow users to download YouTube videos, or convert and download them in an audio format.
+Y2F is a cross-platform console application that allow users to download and/or convert YouTube videos.
 Y2F was tested on Ubuntu, Debian, and Windows 10.

 <br>
 <br>